 Section 2 makes a conforming change related to permitting only scrap metal dealers to purchase catalytic converters.
 Amends the information scrap metal dealers must record when purchasing or otherwise acquiring catalytic converters to include an identification number to connect the catalytic converter to the vehicle from which it was removed and the identity of the employee who purchases or acquires the catalytic converter.
+Expands the reporting requirement to include reporting on motor vehicles.
 Authorizes the commissioner of public safety to conduct inspections and audits as necessary to ensure compliance with recording requirements.